PlasmaPy/PlasmaPy/docs/index.rst

     auto_examples/index

-.. development-guide

 *****************
 Development Guide
 *****************

-The development guide contains information on how to contribute to PlasmaPy, along with guidelines for code, testing, and documentation.
+The :ref:`plasmapy-development-guide` contains information on how to contribute to PlasmaPy, along with guidelines for code, testing, and documentation.

 .. toctree::
     :maxdepth: 2